kevaniy0/pokemon-search/README.md

 - Display a list of results with basic information: name, type, image, etc.
 - Store recent search history in `localStorage`.
 - Error handling using a custom **ErrorBoundary**.
-- Artificial error generation to test ErrorBoundary. (click on the Error button)
 - Responsive design using **Tailwind CSS**.

 ## 🧪 Testing & Coverage